Heineken Lottery Scams: Don' Fall for These Rip-Offs

 You can read the full email, and many similar ones, on the Scamwarners website.

-Once a "winner" has responded, the con artists will tell you that you just need to pay a small sum of money for taxes, or to get the money through customs, or to pay for security to get the cash to you, or some other bogus reason.
+Once a "winner" has responded, the con artists will tell him or her that they just need to pay a small sum of money for taxes, to get the money through customs, to pay for security to get the cash to you, or some other bogus reason.
+Once the winner sends the cash, he or she never hears from the promotion again.

 Remember: you never need to pay money to claim a legitimate prize!